-Potting is a British method of food storage.
+Potting is one of the British food preservation methods.
 They will pack meat inside a container with a small amount of liquid and seal it tightly.

 And this method has been copied by larger industries because stores now sell items such as Spam which is considered a potted meat.